Hilltop Country Day School

 Hilltop Country Day School is an independent, nonsectarian coeducational day school located in Sparta, in Sussex County, New Jersey, United States.
 The school serves students in preschool through eighth grade.
 The school is divided into an Early Childhood Division (preschool, prekindergarten and kindergarten), a Lower school (grades 1-4) and Upper School (grades 5-8).
-The school is led by Head of School Ms. Laura McGee and by a Board of Trustees composed of members of the community.
+The school is led by Head of School and a board of trustees composed of members of the community.

 Hilltop Country Day School is an accredited member of the New Jersey Association of Independent Schools and a member of the National Association of Independent Schools.

 Facilities

 Since 1972, Hilltop Country Day School has been located in the center of Sparta between Lafayette Road and Sparta Avenue.
 In 2002, Hilltop completed a 18500 sqft addition that increased the physical size of the school to 35000 sqft.
 The addition included several new classrooms and a modern art studio, science lab and library and provides a new home for the Upper School and preschool programs.

 Hilltop also has an open field available for Physical Education classes, recess and special events.